-- Students follow a traditional classroom structure by attending courses face-to-face on the UM campus (with the exception of some courses being accessed using distance modalities during year two if a non-regional externship is chosen). - Clinical practica are completed every semester throughout the graduate program and begin as a clinical practicum in UM's DeWit RiteCare Clinic during the first semester in the graduate program. - Students are subsequently placed in off-campus practica (i.e., externships) during the third semester of year 1. - These externships can be arranged throughout the state and country with didactic courses being accessed using distance modalities. - Campus students typically complete the degree in five semesters (Fall + Spring + Summer of year 1 and Fall + Spring of year 2). - Note: students designated as "campus students" will continue to register for courses as campus students, even when taking courses at a distance.
+- Students follow a traditional classroom structure by attending courses face-to-face on the UM campus (with the exception of some courses being accessed using distance modalities during year two if the student is placed in a non-regional externship ). - Clinical practica are completed every semester throughout the graduate program and begin as a clinical practicum in UM's DeWit RiteCare Clinic during the first semester in the graduate program. - Students are subsequently placed in off-campus practica (i.e., externships) during the third semester of year 1. - These externships can be arranged throughout the state and country with didactic courses being accessed using distance modalities. - Campus students typically complete the degree in five semesters (Fall + Spring + Summer of year 1 and Fall + Spring of year 2).